-- Press the TRF key, the entered data will be written and the data for the next Voice Mail Access Code will be displayed. - After enetering the desired data for the last Voice Mail Access Code, press the TRF key to write the data and advance to Memory Block 1-68 (Voice Mail DTMF Delay Timer Selection). - 7.
+- Press the TRF key; the entered data is written and the data for the next Voice Mail Access Code is displayed. - After entering the desired data for the last Voice Mail Access Code, press the TRF key to write the data and advance to Memory Block 1-68 (Voice Mail DTMF Delay Timer Selection). - 7.
 Press the SPKR key to go back on-line.